RaspberryPiFoundation/webdev-curriculum/en-GB/Project Showcase/Project Showcase.md

 # Step 1: Adding Links to Webpages {.activity}

-Text links allow you to click on words to go to another web page, they are usually underlined.
+Text links allow you to click on words to go to another web page; they are usually underlined.

 ## Activity Checklist { .check}